Frequently Asked Questions About Possession

 This defense is best used when no statements are made about the object.

-****ALWAYS REMEMBER YOU ARE NOT REQUIRED TO TALK TO THE POLICE****
+****ALWAYS REMEMBER YOU DO NOT HAVE TO TALK TO THE POLICE****

 2. DOMAIN AND CONTROL